The Lean Language Reference

 List αList αBool

-True if the first list is a potentially non-contiguous sub-sequence of the second list.
+True if the first list is a potentially non-contiguous sub-sequence of the second list, comparing elements with the == operator.

 🔗def